-C.2.20 PASHR NMEA, Inertial Attitude Data
+C.2.19 PASHR NMEA, fix and position data

-The PASHR log uses a UTC time, calculated with default parameters, to output NMEA messages without waiting for a valid almanac.
-The UTC time status is set to WARNING since it may not be 100% accurate.
+The PASHR log outputs these messages with contents without waiting for a valid almanac.
+Instead, it uses a UTC time, calculated with default parameters.
+In this case, the UTC time status is set to WARNING since it may not be 100% accurate.
 When a valid almanac is available, the receiver uses the real parameters and sets the UTC time to VALID.
 For more information about NMEA, refer to the OEMV Firmware Reference Manual found on our Web site.
 The PASHR log contains only INS derived attitude information and is only filled when an inertial solution is available.